 top of page

-What do you feel the need to overcome?
+What do you feel the need to deal with?

 I can help you successfully meet a number of goals as you journey through therapy and personal development with me.
 This page shows a selection of typical issues which clients frequently wish to overcome with my help.
-If you cannot find your own issues in the list, do not worry.
 The list is only indicative and does not pretend to be exhaustive.
-Drop me an email, text me or call me, and we will discuss this.
+Drop me an email, text me or call me, and we will discuss your own issues, whatever they are.

 Back to top